park250ss/Table-Track/README.md

 Table Track will provide a command-line interface for both customers and restaurant staff to interact with the reservation system.
 Customers can make reservations, view available time slots, and receive confirmation of their bookings.
 Restaurant staff will have access to functionalities such as adding, updating, and canceling reservations.

-Our main objective is to design and develop robust testing suites for this projectadd some const.
+Our main objective is to design and develop robust testing suites for this project.
 We will employ various testing techniques, including path testing, data flow analysis, logic coverage, integration testing, and validation testing.
 By thoroughly testing the software application, we aim to ensure its reliability, accuracy, and effectiveness in managing restaurant reservations.

 ## Design Requirements